datumforge/atlas-buildkite-plugin/README.md

 The `ATLAS_CLOUD_TOKEN` is required to be set in the environment before the plugin can run

 ## Developing

-Provide examples on how to modify and test, e.g.:

 To run the linter:
 ```shell